Japan: Best itinerary for a first-time visit to Tokyo and Kyoto and more

 by Irene Daria

 Planning a trip to Japan can be overwhelming.
 So many choices about what to see and do!
 So many confusing temple, street and store names!
 So many blogs that tell you: See Pontocho Alley!
-See Nanenkaza!
-See Sanezaka! but don’t tell you where those places are in relation to anything else.
+See Ninenkaza!
+See Sannenzaka! but don’t tell you where those places are in relation to anything else.

 Great news!
 We are about to make planning your trip to Japan easier.
 We will help you get oriented in Tokyo, Kyoto, and four other cities.
 You’ll get a lay of the land and itineraries that group popular sights together by geographic location to minimize the amount of time you need to spend traveling from spot to spot.
 You’ll know what the neighborhoods around the main sights are like so you can plan what else you’d like to do in the area.
 You’ll get walking tours and background info on the main attractions.
 Plus, we share links to other websites that provide great explanations of train and currency logistics or do deep dives into cool places to see and foods to eat.
-There is SO much information online about what to do in Japan and we’ve gathered the best of it in this article.
-Having everything at your fingertips will make planning your trip easy and fun.
+Here’s everything you need to know to plan to trip to…

 Tokyo